 - Modifications based on family needs: when renovating based on family needs (more room for a growing family, alterations to make caregiving easier, transitioning to working from home, etc.), think your plans through thoroughly to ensure that you are catering to current needs without making other aspects of the homeless practical.

 - General updating: sometimes homes simply need a bit of a revamp and some TLC to breathe new life into them and keep them functioning well.
-This could mean redecorations, replacing windows and doors, focusing on improving energy efficiency, replacing plumbing or electrical systems, etc. Sooner or later, these kinds of renovations are unavoidable to keep a home comfortable, presentable, and safe.
+This could mean redecorations, replacing windows and doors, focusing on improving energy efficiency, replacing plumbing or electrical systems, etc. It’s also important to always maintain your home’s privacy especially when you spend a lot of time with your family in your backyard having a barbecue.
+Check your fence if it needs maintenance or you could just replace them with decorative privacy panels if you want to save some time and budget on maintenance.
+Sooner or later, these kinds of renovations are unavoidable to keep a home comfortable, presentable, and safe.

 Will I need a permit?